 - CFJS provides project start up and enhancement funding, not permanently recurring expenses.

-We are excited to learn more about your organization and the programs you offer Jewish adults within North and South Carolina.
+We are excited to learn more about your organization and the programs you offer Jewish seniors within North and South Carolina.
 We look forward to reviewing your Grant Application.

 Please do not hesitate to contact us if you have questions.